Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • No free recursion.
 Loops are allowed in modern kernels but with bounded iterations.

 • Limited stack (512 bytes).
-You can’t have large structures.
+You can’t create large structures on the stack.

 • Kernel compatibility.
 Advanced features require relatively new kernels.
-RHEL 7 has very limited support; RHEL 9, Debian 12, Ubuntu 22.04 are reasonable.
+RHEL 9, Debian 12, and Ubuntu 22.04 are reasonable; RHEL 7 has very limited support.

 • Learning curve.
 Writing eBPF directly is complex.
-Most of us use bpftrace or frameworks like bcc.
+Most use bpftrace or frameworks like bcc.

 Conclusion

 eBPF has redefined what’s possible to observe and modify on a modern Linux system.
-It’s beneath many modern Kubernetes and observability tools — understanding at least the concepts helps you decide between alternatives and debug when those tools behave unexpectedly.
+It sits beneath many of the Kubernetes and observability tools you already use — understanding at least the concepts helps you choose between alternatives and debug when those tools behave unexpectedly.
 You don’t have to write eBPF directly to benefit, but knowing it’s there expands your repertoire.